docker-library/official-images/README.md

 The purpose in recommending the use of https for downloading needed artifacts is that it ensures that the download is from a trusted source which also happens to make interception much more difficult.

 The purpose in recommending PGP signature verification is to ensure that only an authorized user published the given artifact.
-When importing PGP keys, please use the [high-availability server pool](https://sks-keyservers.net/overview-of-pools.php#pool_ha) from sks-keyservers (`ha.pool.sks-keyservers.net`).
-While there are often transient failures with servers in this pool, the build servers have a proxy that greatly improves reliability (see the FAQ section on [keys and verification](https://github.com/docker-library/faq/#openpgp--gnupg-keys-and-verification)).
+When importing PGP keys, please use the [the `keys.openpgp.org` service](https://keys.openpgp.org/about) when possible (preferring `keyserver.ubuntu.com` otherwise).
+See also the FAQ section on [keys and verification](https://github.com/docker-library/faq/#openpgp--gnupg-keys-and-verification).

 The purpose in recommending checksum verification is to verify that the artifact is as expected.
 This ensures that when remote content changes, the Dockerfile also will change and provide a natural `docker build` cache bust.
 As a bonus, this also prevents accidentally downloading newer-than-expected artifacts on poorly versioned files.